 ** These guidelines (slightly modified) can now be found on our escholarship site.
 Please note that all submissions must now be made through the escholarship site. **

 PaleoBios accepts papers on all aspects of unpublished original paleontological research from all fields of paleontology.
 Authors need not be affiliated with UCMP, nor does research have to be based on UCMP collections.

-Manuscripts must be in Microsoft Word format, in 12 point Times New Roman, double-spaced throughout, including literature cited, figure captions, and tables, and typically should not exceed 50 pages.
-Do not justify margins and avoid ending sentences with hyphens or dashes.
+Manuscripts must be in 12 point Times New Roman, double-spaced throughout, including literature cited, figure captions, and tables.
+Make margins one inch on all sides.
+Do not justify text.
 Sentences are to be separated by a single space.
 Indent paragraphs 1/4".
 Words to be italicized should be in italics, not underlined.
 Type author(s') name(s) and page number in the upper right-hand corner of each page, beginning with page 2 (Abstract page).